 The employees that perform the VEO readings must be certified every six months through hands-on testing.

-For organizations required to perform VEO, the importance of having reliable, accurate readers is two-fold: protecting the environment and avoiding costly fines.
+For organizations required to perform VEO, it is important to have reliable, accurate readers to ensure compliance, protect the environment, and avoid costly fines.

 Compliance Assurance Smoke Schools